IQSS/dataverse/doc/sphinx-guides/source/installation/shibboleth.rst

 Specific Identity Provider(s)
 +++++++++++++++++++++++++++++

 Most Dataverse installations will probably only want to authenticate users via Shibboleth using their home institution's Identity Provider (IdP).
 The configuration above in ``shibboleth2.xml`` looks for the metadata for the Identity Providers (IdPs) in a file at ``/etc/shibboleth/dataverse-idp-metadata.xml``.
-You can download a `sample dataverse-idp-metadata.xml file <../_static/installation/files/etc/shibboleth/dataverse-idp-metadata.xml>`_ and that includes the TestShib IdP from http://testshib.org but you will want to edit this file to include the metadata from the Identity Provider(s) you care about.
+You can download a :download:`sample dataverse-idp-metadata.xml file <../_static/installation/files/etc/shibboleth/dataverse-idp-metadata.xml>` and that includes the TestShib IdP from http://testshib.org but you will want to edit this file to include the metadata from the Identity Provider(s) you care about.
 The identity people at your institution will be able to provide you with this metadata and they will very likely ask for a list of attributes that Dataverse requires, which are listed at :ref:`shibboleth-attributes`.

 Identity Federation
 +++++++++++++++++++